 Sydney Science Trail

-Join us next year for an adventure filled with family-friendly science programs, presented in collaboration with the Botanic Gardens of Sydney.
+An annual adventure full of family-friendly science programs and excursions for primary and secondary students, presented in collaboration with the Botanic Gardens of Sydney.

-The annual program by the Australian Museum, Botanic Gardens of Sydney and other partners is an opportunity for curious kids of all ages and schools to think, talk and experience the science conducted at our organisations – from the study of the natural world and research into the effects of climate change to the exploration of the environmental knowledges of First Nations peoples.
+Every year, the Australian Museum celebrates National Science Week with a jam-packed program of school excursions for primary and secondary students and family-friendly community days.
+This collaboration between the Australian Museum, Botanic Gardens of Sydney and their partners, is an opportunity for curious kids of all ages and schools to think, talk and experience science – from the study of the natural world and research into the effects of climate change, to exploration of the environmental knowledges of First Nations peoples.

-Recorded during National Science Week 2023, Talking Science brings together leading scientific researchers to talk about everything from climate change solutions to environmental DNA.
+In the meantime, view videos recorded during Sydney Science Trail 2023, Talking Science, which brings together leading scientific researchers to talk about everything from climate change solutions to environmental DNA.

 Age: Secondary Schools